15 Minutes (Barry Manilow album): Critical reception

 AllMusic's Stephen Thomas Erlewine wrote that Manilow "not only rides a tightly wound drum loop on "Work the Room", but he also raps, a development nearly as disconcerting as the cuss he slips into its chorus."
 15 Minutes offers something "unexpected", he added.
 At the end of his review, Erlewine noted that Manilow is "trying hard to deliver serious, sharply crafted pop, and even if the album doesn't entirely work, it's hard not to give him considerable credit for his ambition."

 Awards

 15 Minutes won Manilow a Best Traditional Pop Vocal Album Grammy Award nomination in 2012.

 Commercial performance

 The album debuted on the Billboard 200 album chart at its peak position of number 7, his first studio album of mostly original songs to crack the Top 10 since 1979's One Voice.

 It also debuted on the UK Albums Chart at its peak of number 20.
 In Canada, the album reached number 36 on the Canadian Albums Chart.

 Track listing

+All songs written by Barry Manilow and Enoch Anderson, except where noted.